inference-labs-inc/bits/bits/BIT-000X-proof-of-weights.md

 - Proof sizes vary depending on circuit complexity, in the range of 50kb-1mb
 - Trusted setup files (KZG commitments) must be present on each subtensor node for the purposes of proof verification.
 In total, 16GB of persistent storage is required for the KZG files.

-> Note that each circuit must be contrained in terms of maximum complexity to prevent the circuit from becoming too large to be practical for the network.
+> Note that each circuit must be constrained in terms of maximum complexity to prevent the circuit from becoming too large to be practical for the network.

 #### Scaling Considerations